frankMusacchia/VarGenius-HZD/README.md

 	samtools faidx ucsc.hg19.fa (that produces ucsc.hg19.fa.fai)
 	cut -f1,2  ucsc.hg19.fa.fai > ucsc.hg19.genomefile
 - the target BED file for your sequenced samples
-- a file with a list of BAM full paths to use and corresponding samplenames (tab separated bamlist.txt).
+- a file with a list of sample names and paths to the BAM files tab separated (bamlist.txt).
   E.g.:

 ```